krzyzanowskim/STTextView/README.md

 ### Open source license
 If you are creating an open source application under a license compatible with the [GNU GPL license v3](https://www.gnu.org/licenses/gpl-3.0.html), you may use STTextView under the terms of the GPLv3.

-### Suggestions or Feedback

-I'd love to hear from you!
-Get in touch via twitter [@krzyzanowskim](https://twitter.com/krzyzanowskim), an issue, or a pull request.